kubernetes/website/content/en/docs/concepts/workloads/pods/ephemeral-containers.md

 {{< feature-state state="alpha" for_k8s_version="v1.16" >}}

 This page provides an overview of ephemeral containers: a special type of container that runs temporarily in an existing {{< glossary_tooltip term_id="pod" >}} to accomplish user-initiated actions such as troubleshooting.
 You use ephemeral containers to inspect services rather than to build applications.

 {{< warning >}}
 Ephemeral containers are in early alpha state and are not suitable for production clusters.
-You should expect the feature not to work in some situations, such as when targeting the namespaces of a container.
-In accordance with the [Kubernetes Deprecation Policy](/docs/reference/using-api/deprecation-policy/), this alpha feature could change significantly in the future or be removed entirely.
+In accordance with the [Kubernetes Deprecation Policy]( /docs/reference/using-api/deprecation-policy/), this alpha feature could change significantly in the future or be removed entirely.
 {{< /warning >}}

 {{% /capture %}}